The weather

 Active alerts for strong winds ahead of Thursday.

 It had been years since we'd experienced such a strong and widespread windstorm in our area, which will also severely affect regions unaccustomed to these gusts, such as the Barcelona area.
 Travel with vehicles vulnerable to gusts of wind, such as bicycles, motorcycles, or scooters, should be avoided.
 Caution should also be exercised with construction scaffolding, and all objects that could fall from balconies and facades should be removed.
-Avoid forests and wooded areas, as the ground is saturated after so many weeks of rain, and it will be easy for trees and branches to fall. as we explained a few days ago in the ARA.
+Forests and wooded areas should be avoided, as the ground is saturated after so many weeks of rain, and, as has already happened, trees and many branches could easily fall. as we explained a few days ago in the ARA.

-This Wednesday we already experienced the first part of the storm, especially during the early morning hours, with gusts exceeding 80 or 100 km/h, particularly along the coast and pre-coastal areas of Barcelona and Tarragona.
-Notable gusts included 140 km/h recorded at Puig Sesolles (at an altitude of 1,668 m in Montseny), 107 km/h at Miami Platja (Baix Camp), 106 km/h at Mas de Barberans (Montsià), 104 km/h at El Perelló (Baix Ebre), 95 km/h at Portbou (Alt Empordà), and 89 km/h at the port of Barcelona.
+Yesterday we already had a taste of the storm, especially during the early morning hours, with gusts reaching speeds of over 80 or 100 km/h, particularly along the coast and pre-coastal areas of Barcelona and Tarragona.
+On Wednesday, notable gusts included 140 km/h at Puig Sesolles (at an altitude of 1,668 m in Montseny), 107 km/h at Miami Playa (Baix Camp), 106 km/h at Mas de Barberans (Montsià), 104 km/h at El Perelló (Baix Ebre), 95 km/h at Portbou Occidental, and 89 km/h at the port of Barcelona.

-Image of a tree fallen by the strong wind this Wednesday in Montjuïc, Barcelona.
+Image of a tree fallen by the strong wind in Montjuïc, Barcelona.

 The worst of the storm will last for several hours, but the wind will gradually subside from the afternoon onwards, and especially at night.
 However, be aware of the situation in the coming days, as another windstorm is expected between Friday afternoon and especially Saturday, this time with mistral and tramontana winds in the south of the country, in the Empordà region and in the Pyrenees peaks, where it will bring blizzard conditions.